tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/aggregations.md

 [Rest api reference](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/aggregate-functions/)

 ### GroupBy (v0.1.0)
+Group records in a window.
+Required by the WINDOW clause.
+Windowing queries must group by the keys that are selected in the query.

 #### Count (v0.1.0)
 Count the number of rows.
 When * is specified, the count returned will be the total number of rows.
 ```C#